oloflindstrom/isabelle-infinite-ieee-float-test/README.md

 ## Regarding sudo rights

 If a limited number of tests are run, the scripts will stop automatically once the testing is finished.
 To abort a testing session before it has finished, or when exiting an infinite testing session, sudo rights are needed.
-All instances of `mktests_testfloat_mod_aux.sh` needs to be terminated, which is achieved by using the command `make kill`.
+All instances of `mktests_testfloat_mod_aux.sh` need to be terminated, which is achieved by using the command `make kill`.
 Inspect `testfloat_kill.sh` for viewing the actual command.
 Please note that if you do not have sudo rights, the infinite testing mode cannot be stopped -- you will have to reboot the system, or sign out from the session in some other way.
 Therefore, there is a disclaimer before starting the testing, which requires the user to enter "y/Y" in order to continue.

 *If the user neither has sudo rights, nor can end the session (as could be the case if ssh is used to access a host), infinite testing should not be conducted, since only an admin could stop the scripts.*